-1. Accommodate the Payload.
-Determine what size compartment is required to contain the altimeter and (separately) a Grade A large egg (maximum length 60 millimeters, although many are less than this and the specified minimum body diameter for your rocket is 59 millimeters) and cushion it against the shocks of rocket launch, recovery system deployment in flight, and impact with the ground at the end of flight.
-If you have a flight-termination system that may lead to the egg landing at higher (but still safe) speeds, this requires more egg cushioning.
+1. Accommodate the payload.
+Determine what size compartment is required to contain the altimeter and (separately) a Grade A large egg and cushion it against the shocks of rocket launch, recovery system deployment in flight, and impact with the ground at the end of flight.

-Hint: Make sure you cushion the egg from impact with the walls of the payload compartment or metal hardware in every direction including the sides when the rocket's parachute snaps open.
+Hint: Make sure you cushion the egg from impact with the walls of the payload compartment or metal hardware in every direction including the sides when the rocket's recovery device snaps open.

-2. Accommodate the Instrumentation.
-The electronic altimeter specified for the event (which you must buy separately from the manufacturer at a special TARC discount price) must be used in your rocket, and will be the sole basis for measuring the rocket's achieved maximum altitude.
-You may install other additional altimeter-based systems if you wish, to control duration or other features, but only the official altimeter can be used for the official record of achieved altitude.
-It is very important that the compartment in which the altimeter is placed be properly positioned on the rocket and vented with holes as described in Appendix 4, so that the air pressure inside it is always at equilibrium with the outside air pressure.
+2. Accommodate the instrumentation.
+The electronic altimeters specified for the event (which you must buy separately at a special TARC discount price that is available only for the Perfectflite Alt15KA type) must be used in your rocket, and will be the sole basis for measuring the rocket's achieved maximum altitude.
+You may install other additional altimeter-based systems if you wish, to control duration or other features, but only the official altimeter types can be used for the official record of achieved altitude.
+It is very important that the compartment in which the altimeter is placed be properly positioned on the rocket and vented with holes as described in Appendix 5, so that the air pressure inside it is always at equilibrium with the outside air pressure.
 The instrument measures altitude on the basis of the air pressure changes it senses during flight.